-- Increased estrogen levels, such as seen in pregnant women or those taking birth control pills high in estrogen, or undergoing estrogen hormone therapy.
+- High estrogen levels, such as seen in pregnant women or those taking birth control pills high in estrogen, or undergoing estrogen hormone therapy.

 - Use of antibiotics-antibiotics attack healthy bacteria, killing them off.
-This gives the fungi a chance to proliferate beyond measure, leading to fungal infection.
+This gives the fungi a chance to proliferate beyond measure, leading to yeast infection.

 - Adyashana, that is, eating excess food.

-In modern medicine, candida vaginitis is cured by using anti-fungal drugs, since it is a fungal infection.
+In modern medicine, candida vaginitis is cured by using anti-fungal drugs, since it is a yeast infection.
 The medication may be taken orally or applied inside the vagina.

 - Oral Medication: fluconazole.